almostengr/nsbe-mp.org/docs/scholarship.md

 imagealt: Scholarship receipents with NSBE MP members.
 ---

-The Montgomery Professionals Chapter of the National Society of Black Engineers (NSBE -MP) will award up to two $500 scholarship(s) to one deserving minority high school senior and/or one deserving college student with the intent of pursuing a technical degree from an accredited four-year college or university.
+Each year, the Montgomery Professionals Chapter of the National Society of Black Engineers (NSBE-MP) awards scholarships to high school senior and/or college students with the intent of pursuing a technical or engineering degree from an accredited four-year college or university.
+Students must be a resident of Autauga, Elmore, or Montgomery Counties in Alabama and meet other stated requirements in order to qualify for this award.

-Sign up for the mailing list to be notified when the scholarship application are being accepted for the upcoming year.
+To be notified when scholarship applications are being accepted for the upcoming year, please sign up for our mailing list or check with your school guidance counselor or advisor.

+## Previous Scholarship Recepients
+### 2020 - Jada Stringer; Brandon Butts
+### 2019 - Tiara Williams; Aaron Bowen
+### 2018 - Ryan Roche; Jasmine Williams
+### 2017 - Charity Brown; JoyVante' Pettaway
+### 2016 - Eboni Gardner; Breonna Kyles